-As depicted in Figure 2, our CYCLOPS service consists of a content server and a swarm monitor, both residing in the cloud.
+We now present the design of CYCLOPS, our peer-assisted content delivery service.
+As depicted in Fig. 2, our CYCLOPS service consists of a content server and a swarm monitor.
 The swarm monitor interprets the signaling messages exchanged between swarming clients, and generates a feedback signal that enables the content server to gauge the marginal utility of its contribution to the swarm.
 The content server participates in the swarming protocol to satisfy client requests, but only feeds the swarm when its contribution is deemed necessary (based on the feedback signal).
 In CYCLOPS, the swarm feeding rate is set to maximize the swarm performance-per-unit-cost, using the availability of content in the swarm as the feedback signal.
-As established in our model in Section II, the quiescent operating point for this objective is the minimum rate that avoids swarm starvation.
+As established in our model in Section 2, the quiescent operating point for this objective is the minimum rate that avoids swarm starvation.